 Doing Business: Economic Growth

 As of 2019, Paraguay’s economy is worth close to US$30 billion, with the county expected to perform well in the coming years.
 Paraguay saw a contraction in 2012, but since then the country has been in recovery.
 Production of agricultural goods and services has increased to record levels, and an increase in exports, particularly beef.
 According to the Central Bank of Paraguay, Paraguay saw growth of around 4.2% in 2018 alone, making it one of the fastest-growing economies in terms of GDP during the period.
 Trading Economics suggests that Paraguay’s GDP growth will hit 6.3% in 2020, and government debt will fall in the same period.

-Growing Middle Class
+Growing Middle Class in Paraguay

 With a population of around 7 million people, Paraguay offers a strong market for businesses looking to sell in the country.
 Around 48% of its population is economically active, and the middle class has grown more than 45% in recent years, now representing around 25% of the total population (around 1.75 million people).
 For businesses operating in the luxury goods and services market, this represents unique opportunities, as consumers have higher levels of disposable income and provide higher demand levels than other developing LATAM markets.

 One of the reasons why Paraguay commercial operations are on the up is because the country facilitates invest by foreign entrepreneurs.
 Indeed, setting up a Sociedad Anónima (S.A), a branch office or a Sociedad de Responsibilad Limitada (SRL) is a straightforward investment and requires capital of just US$5,000.
 Entrepreneurs are able to apply for a visa to secure residency when expanding their business in the country, which has resulted in entrepreneurs across the food, manufacturing and agricultural sectors setting up shop and becoming a major player in the sector, though finding a gap in the market is tough.